The current committee members are as follows:

 Anyone is welcome to join the society and participate in our events!

-For 2016/2017, our annual membership fee is only £5 and is valid from 1 Oct - 31 Sept.
+Our annual membership fee is only £5 and is valid from 1 Oct - 31 Sept.
 Please contact our Membership Secretary (Alan) using our contact form for more information on how to join.

 Message from our Chairman